• Skip to primary navigation

 Vang Vieng North bus stationVang Vieng city centerfootfree

-With a heavy heart, we left Luang Prabang after five wonderful days to travel to our next destination: Vang Vieng.
 The ride by minivan took around six hours.
-While this may sound long, I actually enjoyed every minute of the trip, the scenery between Luang Prabang and Vang Vieng is breathtaking!
+While this may sound long, I actually enjoyed every minute of the trip.
+The beautiful scenery between Luang Prabang and Vang Vieng makes this drive an activity in itself!

 Beautiful views along the road from Luang Prabang to Vang Vien Laos

-While you could take a night bus from Luang Prabang to Vang Vieng as well, I don’t recommend it.
 You’ll miss the amazing sights along the way, plus, the road is very bumpy and full of twists and turns, meaning you probably won’t get much sleep anyway.

 Our minivan driver was very careful and drove slowly (bless him…) and the minivan was quite new and not overloaded.